-You are welcome to bring in samples of garden plants to contribute to the discussions but this is entirely optional.
+Please wear warm and waterproof clothes with strong, anti-slip shoes.
+If you already have a hand lens this will be useful .
 You may find a notebook and/or a sketch book and pencil/pen useful.
 You are also welcome to bring along any books you already have that you are happy to share with the group.

 When I've finished, what course can I do next?

 Please check the City Lit website for other Nature courses on offer.

 Letta Jones, MA, is a Lecturer in Horticulture and Garden History.
 She taught at Capel Manor College and and Birkbeck, University of London for 15 years.
 She now teaches classes at the City Lit, Marlborough College Summer School, Woodbrooke,Denman, Glenthorne and Knuston Hall.
 She is part of the Garden History Grapevine/Gardens Trust group which offers introductory and advanced courses in garden history www.gardenhistorygrapevine.wordpress.com.
 A guide at the Chelsea Physic Garden for 18 years, Letta now teaches on their education programme.
 She is a Green Flag Park judge and she also leads her own garden study tours abroad.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.